fisharebest/localization/README.md

 $locale->pluralRule()->plural(0); // 0 (zero is singular in French "zero apple")
 ```

-Note that some of the plural definitions in CLDR differ to those traditionally used by
+Note that some plural definitions in CLDR differ to those traditionally used by
 `gettext`.
 We use the gettext versions for br, fa, fil, he, lv, mk, pt and se.

 Translation functions work the same as `gettext`.